andrej/a8/readme.md

 ### Prerequisite

 A configuration file is used to describe which hosts will participate in the multi variant exectuion.
-Some example configuration files (for our benchmarks) are already present in `experiments/configs/`.

-It looks something like this (see `experiments/configs/*.ini`):
+It looks something like this:

 	leader_id = 1;
 	variants = (